shellroti/watermark_remover/README.md

 Requirement -
 PyPDF2

-not exactly sure if it still works
+ not sure if it will work for you.